-The Educational Master Plan One-Sheet (EMP One-Sheet) has become another vehicle for goals and planning.
-Updated annually, the EMP One-Sheet contains relevant data for analysis.
+The EMP one-sheet has become another vehicle for goals and planning.
+Updated annually, the EMP one-sheet contains relevant data for analysis.
 Departments must define program goals, challenges, opportunities, and develop an action plan to resolve problems.
-Program Review requires all programs seeking to participate in the Needs Assessment process to have a current EMP One-Sheet.
+Program review requires all programs seeking to participate in the needs assessment process to have a current EMP one-sheet.

-Since the implementation of the EMP-one sheet, goal-setting on a department level has improved; goals are now included in the EMP One-Sheet and are directly aligned to the college's strategic plan.
-Departmental planning goals are emphasized during the program efficacy phase of the review cycle, and the Program Review committee has begun to track departmental progress through reported goals and plans from one efficacy cycle to the next to see how well plans are being implemented.
+Since the implementation of the EMP one-sheet, goal setting on a departmental level has improved; goals are now included in the EMP one-sheet and are directly aligned to SBVC's Strategic Plan.
+Departmental planning goals are emphasized during the program efficacy phase of the review cycle, and the Program Review Committee has begun to track departmental progress through reported goals and plans from one efficacy cycle to the next to see how well plans are being implemented.

-Currently, Deans submit a summary report on progress towards division goals [evidence: reports].
+Currently, deans submit a summary report on progress toward division goals (2.56).

-The 2008-2013 Strategic Initiatives contained, at a minimum, two goals for each initiative, along with outcomes, benchmarks, and responsibility centers.
+The 2008-2013 strategic initiatives contained, at a minimum, two goals for each initiative, along with outcomes, benchmarks, and responsibility centers.
 A number of areas (program review, technology, facilities, professional development, and enrollment management) submitted planning documents to the College Council integrating the new strategic initiatives.

-The draft 2014-2019 Strategic Plan continues to build on the previous philosophy and includes the Strategic Planning Data Sheet, which will incorporate the standards, benchmarks, and goals of the current strategic plan.
-The Strategic Planning Data Sheet also details assessment methodologies, activities, and a responsibility center for each goal.
-It has always been the intent for the strategic plan and the initiatives to become a "living document" which can be expanded or modified as work progresses to meet college goals.
+The draft 2014-2019 Strategic Plan continues to build on the previous philosophy and includes the strategic planning data sheet, which will incorporate the standards, benchmarks, and goals of the current strategic plan.
+The strategic planning data sheet also details assessment methodologies, activities, and a responsibility center for each goal.
+It has always been the intent for the Strategic Plan and the initiatives to become a "living document" that can be expanded or modified as work progresses to meet SBVC goals.

 In 2011, the Online Program Committee created a comprehensive Online Learning Plan to organize the activities and concerns regarding online learning at SBVC.
-Distance Education programs at SBVC are aligned with Standard I.B.
+DE programs at SBVC are aligned with Standard I.B.
 The Online Program Committee website provides a comprehensive view of how SBVC meets ACCJC Standards.

-The college meets the standard.
-A number of planning documents are used at the college-SBVC's Strategic Plan, Facilities Master Plan, Educational Master Plan, Division Updates, Professional Development Plan, Technology Plan, and the SBCCD District Imperatives.
-The SBVC Strategic Planning model is a roadmap to planning and decision-making.
-The campus mission, Strategic Plan, Educational Master Plan and program review processes are key elements in the planning model.
-Collegial governance is represented within College Council.
-In Fall 2012, when reviewing the SBVC Strategic Planning Model, it was noted that SLOs were implicit in the planning model because SLOs and SLO assessment are included in the Program Review and Curriculum processes.
+The institution meets the standard.
+A number of planning documents are used at the college-SBVC's Strategic Plan, FMP, EMP, division updates, Professional Development Plan, Technology Strategic Plan, and the SBCCD District imperatives.
+The SBVC Planning Model is a roadmap to planning and decision making.
+The campus mission, Strategic Plan, EMP, and program review processes are key elements in the planning model.
+Collegial governance is represented within the College Council.
+In fall 2012, when reviewing the SBVC Planning Model, it was noted that SLOs were implicit in the planning model because SLOs and SLO assessment are included in the program review and curriculum processes.
 The planning model was revised to demonstrate explicitly how integral SLOs are to campus planning and campus dialogue.

-More recent Campus Climate Surveys indicate that faculty and staff are less aware of and less satisfied with the communication of campus planning processes.
-This can be attributed to the high turnover in administration over the past 4 years which can inhibit the flow of information throughout the campus.
-The SBVC Communication Flowchart has been developed to be a road map for communication throughout the campus.
+More recent campus climate surveys indicate that faculty and staff are less aware of and less satisfied with the communication of campus planning processes (Table 17).
+This can be attributed to the high turnover in administration over the past four years, which can inhibit the flow of information throughout the campus.
+The SBVC communication flowchart has been developed to be a road map for communication throughout the campus.
 New and existing employees are able to identify the best pathway to receive and distribute information through this flowchart.
+The College Council began developing the SBVC Governance Handbook in spring 2014, which contains campus plans, processes, goals, as well as information on all departments and services areas (2.21).